Masham branch

 The Masham branch was a 7+3/4 mi long North Eastern Railway built single track branch railway line that ran between a junction on the Harrogate to Northallerton line at Melmerby to Masham, North Yorkshire, via one intermediate station, Tanfield.

 History

 Opening

 After a number of abortive attempts to link the market town of Masham, Wensleydale, the branch line was authorised by an Act of Parliament in 1871 and construction started in 1873.
-The line was delayed in opening for a full year as the railway company could not agree terms for the some of the land.
+The line was delayed in opening for a full year as the railway company could not agree terms for some of the land.
 Other problems were also encountered; when building an embankment across a peat bog just outside of the village of Wath, the railway builders found that their initial estimate of 16,000 yard of earth would need to be increased threefold to traverse the bog beneath.
 The branch line opened on 9 June 1875 and services started the following day.